-While there is no magical solution to the growth of online shopping, there are certain strategies that small businesses can implement to help absorb some of the damage and energize their sales momentum.
+While there is no magical solution to the growth of online shopping, there are specific strategies that small businesses can implement to help absorb some of the damage and energize their sales momentum.
 Here’s what you need to know about retail operational and marketing ideas to boost sales.

 Marketing Strategies for Retail Stores

-Here are the facts: in 2020, 40 major retailers filed for Chapter 11 protection and 11,157 stores closed during the year, setting new annual records.
+Here are the facts: in 2020, 40 major retailers filed for Chapter 11 protection, and 11,157 stores closed during the year, setting new annual records.
 In just one year, we’ve seen the closing of 149 million sq. ft. of leasable chain store retail footage.
 The impact of the pandemic on smaller retailers is immeasurable and severe.